 Inventory Accuracy Percentage =

 100 * (Total Inventory Recorded in System / Actual Total Inventory)

 Most companies have a set tolerance for discrepancy.
 After all, we’re only human.
-But inventory inaccuracy due to theft or poor fulfillment tracking should be dealt with as quickly as possible.
+But inventory inaccuracy due to theft or poor inventory tracking should be dealt with as quickly as possible.

 If you’re concerned about your inventory accuracy, then these other inventory KPI’s may be able to help you identify your warehouse’s inefficient work flows.